eastrd/ArchivEye/README.md

 - [ ] Add setup instructions & Test if it works
 - [x] Test Electron packaging
   - [x] Fix the shitty canvas bug
-- [ ] Figure out how to get environment variables to work for users
+- [x] Figure out how to get environment variables to work for users
 - [ ] Add initial tests to verify OCR and Img extraction are working correctly with sample PDF and images and texts
+- [ ] Need better descriptions for the app landing page

 ## Design

 ### Indexing System